anirudhmendiratta/llm-webtransport/README.md

 ### `server/`

 WebTransport server over HTTP/3 (QUIC).
 Listens on `:4433` and upgrades incoming requests at `/wt` to WebTransport sessions.
-Each client stream receives a prompt, forwards it to Ollama, and streams back tokens using a length-prefixed binary protocol (`<length>:<token>`).
+Each client stream receives a prompt, forwards it to Ollama, and streams back tokens using a length-prefixed string protocol (`<length>:<token>`).

 ### `httpserver/`